We put together this list of the most important reports to be running at least once a week, if not more.

 Data reporting is a vital part of business – without it, how do you know how you’re truly doing?
 By running reports in the morning and at night, you get a glimpse of how much inventory you have on hand, daily sales totals, and more.
 This information should drive your budgeting, resource allocation, marketing efforts, employee scheduling, and more.
 Without reporting, you’re running blindly through the dark.

-We put together this list of the most important reports to be running at least once a week, if not more.
 The combined business intelligence you gather will inform better decisions to help your business grow.

 - Sales Reports